MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-the-default-message-class-of-a-folder.md

 - csharp
 ---

-# How to: Get the Default Message Class of a Folder
+# Get the Default Message Class of a Folder

 This example shows how to use the [DefaultMessageClass](https://msdn.microsoft.com/en-us/library/bb646541\(v=office.15\)) property to obtain the default message class of a folder.